tektutor/ansible-1425June-2021/Day4/README.md

 ansible-playbook -i inventory install-nginx-playbook.yml
 ```

-### Check if you are able to access the custom web page from 'ubuntu1', 'ubuntu2', 'centos1', 'centos2' ansible nodes
+### Check if you are able to access the custom web page from 'ubuntu1', 'ubuntu2', 'centos1' and 'centos2' ansible nodes respectively
 ```
 curl http://localhost:8001
 curl http://localhost:8002